 - The frozen row will be indicated by a gray line running horizontally or vertically through the sheet.
 You can move a currently defined Freeze selection by clicking and dragging that line to your desired placement.

-- Select the row or column that you wish to freeze by long pressing on it.
+- Select the row or column that you wish to freeze by pressing on its row number or column header.

-- When a menu pops up, choose either Freeze or Unfreeze to enable or disable sticky rows or columns.
+- Long press on the selected row or column.
+When a menu pops up, choose either Freeze or Unfreeze to enable or disable sticky rows or columns.

 - If you don’t see the Freeze or unfreeze command, tap on the three dots to the right of the menu to expand choices.